zeromq/rfc/43/README.md

 * Each ZRE node SHALL broadcast, at regular intervals, a UDP beacon that identifies itself to any listening nodes on the network.
 * When a ZRE node receives a beacon from a node that it does not already know about, it SHALL consider this to be a new peer.
 * When a ZRE node stops receiving beacons from a peer that it knows about, after a certain interval it SHALL consider this peer to be disconnected or dead.
-* A ZRE node configured with CURVE security SHOULD ignore beacons that do not contain a valid 32-octet CURVE key.
+* A ZRE node configured with CURVE security SHALL ignore beacons that do not contain a valid 32-octet CURVE key.

 The ZRE beacon consists of one 54-octet UDP message with this format: